Tara Elgin Holley, Director of Development

 Cecilia has more than twenty-five years of experience in non-profit fundraising and communications.
 She most recently held the positions of Development Coordinator with Summer on the Hill at Horace Mann School, Grants Officer at Habitat for Humanity of Westchester County, and Director of Foundation and Corporate Relations at Dorot, a New York City agency serving the homebound elderly.
 She is also a member of the Vestry of Holy Trinity Church, Inwood in Upper Manhattan.
 Ms. Malm holds the degrees of B.A in Philosophy from Williams College and M.A. in English and American Literature from New York University.

 Lisa served as Director of Institutional Advancement Research at Yeshiva University for eight years.
 She was previously an investigative analyst at Thacher Associates and Nardello Schwartz, where she researched individuals and companies for litigation, government matters and due diligence.
-She was also a litigation database support specialist with Sullivan & Cromwell.
+She also worked in litigation support at Sullivan & Cromwell, the law firm.
 Early in her career, she was an editorial associate at the Foundation Center.